 - Payment source.

 For example, if a customer has a history of making late payments with Afterpay, they may have a lower spending limit than someone who has always made their payments on time.
 Or, if someone has just created an Afterpay account, their spending limit may be lower than someone who has been using Afterpay for a while.
 Your spending limit is clearly displayed in your Afterpay app.

-How to Increase Your Afterpay Limit
+How to increase your Afterpay limit

 In addition, it may be helpful to try and pay off your Afterpay balance as quickly as possible.
-This will free up more of your limit so you can make larger purchases in the future.
+This will free up more of your money limit so you can make larger purchases in the future.

 It’s also important to remember that if you miss a payment, late fees will apply.
 So, if you’re having trouble making a payment, be sure to contact Afterpay as soon as possible so that you can avoid any additional fees.